 A Garden Fit for A King: Reawakening Brighton’s Royal Estate

-The historic Grade II listed Royal Pavilion Garden is one of the few remaining Regency gardens in the country.
+The Garden is Grade II listed and is one of the most important remaining Regency landscapes in the country.

-In January 2024, Brighton & Hove Museums and Brighton & Hove City Council was awarded £4.3 million from The National Lottery Heritage Fund for Royal Pavilion Garden improvements.
+In January 2024, Brighton & Hove Museums and Brighton & Hove City Council was awarded £4.3 million from The National Lottery Heritage Fund to restore, preserve and enhance the unique Regency landscape.

 Donate now